98306044/elms/README.txt

 PHP lower then 5.2
 -- Unsupported because of date module though you can activate the date 5.2 emulation module and it should work

+Installing on 1and1
+-- Try making an access file that allows for clean URLS -- add a php.ini file to the root of the installation with the following in it: allow_url_fopen = TRUE memory_limit = 80M post_max_size = 10M
+upload_max_filesize = 10M

 Solving Drupal White screen of Death
 *Try setting the following settings in included .htaccess file: php_value memory_limit 128M